Medicine Resit Policy: Everything You Need to Know

 - King’s College London - Resits are acceptable.
 However, non-resit applicants are considered as more competitive applications.

 - University of Manchester – While Manchester do welcome applications from those re-sitting, applicants may only re-sit one of either Year 12 or Year 13.
+Where A-levels have been attempted in Year 13, applicants are expected to have obtained a minimum of grade B in each subject at the first sitting for the resit grades to be considered.
 Grades A*AA are required for resitting applicants, with an A* in one of the science subjects.

-- Norwich Medical School - Any applicant resitting all or part of an A level is required to include their original grade on the UCAS application form.
-A level resits will only be considered if a minimum of ABB or A*A*C was achieved in the first sitting.
+- University of East Anglia - Any applicant resitting all or part of an A level is required to include their original grade on the UCAS application form.
+A level resits will only be considered if a minimum of ABB or AAC was achieved in the first sitting.

 - University of Plymouth, Peninsula Medical School - Applications from resit applicants are welcome providing a minimum of ABB has been achieved at the first attempt.